 OECD Field Survey and Analysis Project

-Ground Truth Solutions is currently piloting the Cash Barometer in Afghanistan.
-Our approach at the country level will be tailored to the information demand of humanitarian decision-makers and affected people on the ground.
-Anonymous perception data will be collected at regular intervals and all findings will be shared with humanitarian agencies, policymakers, and affected people.
+The potentially positive effects of Cash-Transfer Programming have been demonstrated many times over.
+But how does the humanitarian ‘cash revolution’ present itself to those who are intended to benefit from it?
+What concerns do affected people have, and how can their perspective help inform a more effective roll-out of cash-based programmes?
+Ground Truth Solutions, together with the Cash Learning Partnership (CaLP), has piloted the Cash Barometer in Afghanistan.
+Our approach at the country level is tailored to the information demand of humanitarian decision-makers and affected people on the ground.
+Anonymous perception data is collected at regular intervals and all findings will be shared with humanitarian agencies, policymakers, and affected people.
 Ground Truth will triangulate feedback with data from surveys across the globe to provide additional analysis.
 Based on this pilot, Ground Truth Solutions and partners will refine the approach and roll out the Barometer in additional humanitarian contexts.